Find Trade Colleges

 Is There Job Demand for Fire Investigators?

 In 2016, there was an estimated number of 12,300 jobs in the United States for Fire Investigator.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Fire Investigator by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+There will be an estimated 1,400 positions for Fire Investigator per year.

 undefined